awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-linux.md

 # Install Python, pip, and the EB CLI on Linux<a name="eb-cli3-install-linux"></a>

 The EB CLI requires Python 2\.7 or 3\.4\+\.
-If your distribution did not come with Python, or came with an older version, install Python before installing pip and the EB CLI\.
+If your distribution didn't come with Python, or came with an older version, install Python before installing `pip` and the EB CLI\.

 **To install Python 3\.4 on Linux**

-1. Check to see if Python is already installed:
+1. Check to see if Python is already installed\.

    ```
    $ python --version
    ```
 **Note**
-If your Linux distribution came with Python, you may need to install the Python developer package in order to get the headers and libraries required to compile extensions and install the EB CLI\.
+If your Linux distribution came with Python, you might need to install the Python developer package to get the headers and libraries required to compile extensions and install the EB CLI\.
 Install the developer package \(typically named python\-dev or python\-devel\) using your package manager\.

 1. If Python 2\.7 or later is not installed, install Python 3\.4 with your distribution's package manager\.
 The command and package name varies:

-   + On Debian derivatives such as Ubuntu, use `APT`:
+   + On Debian derivatives such as Ubuntu, use `APT`\.

      ```
      $ sudo apt-get install python3.4
      ```

-   + On Red Hat and derivatives, use `yum`:
+   + On Red Hat and derivatives, use `yum`\.

      ```
      $ sudo yum install python34
      ```

-   + On SUSE and derivatives, use `zypper`:
+   + On SUSE and derivatives, use `zypper`\.

      ```
      $ sudo zypper install python3-3.4.1
      ```

-1. Open a command prompt or shell and run the following command to verify that Python installed correctly:
+1. Open a command prompt or shell and run the following command to verify that Python installed correctly\.

    ```
    $ python3 --version